Real Estate (Regulation and Development) Act, 2016: Protection of Homebuyers

 The Act prohibits unaccounted money from being pumped into the sector, and as of now 70% of the money has to be deposited in bank accounts through cheques compulsorily.
 A major benefit for consumers included in the Act is that builders will have to quote prices based on carpet area and not on super built-up area.
 The Act states that the carpet area include usable spaces like kitchen and toilets.
-Under Rera, its mandatory for the builders to disclose the carpet area.
+Under RERA, its mandatory for the builders to disclose the carpet area.
+RERA possesses the authority to intervene and safeguard the interests of homebuyers, even in cases where a bank is enforcing its security interest under the SARFAESI Act.

-State Regulations under Rera
+State Regulations under RERA

 Section 84 of the Act provides that within six months of the Act being enforced, each State Government shall make rules for carrying out the provisions of the Act.
 The said Rules are to be notified by the State Government.
 As late as 31 October 2016, Central Government, released the Real Estate (Regulation and Development) (General) Rules, 2016, vide Notification by the Ministry of Housing & Urban Poverty Alleviation (HUPA).
 The Rules so issued by the Central Government are applicable to the five Union Territories without Legislature viz., Andaman & Nicobar Islands, Dadra & Nagar Haveli, Daman & Diu, Lakshadweep, and Chandigarh.
 The Rules have been issued after the prior release of Draft for comments.

 As of 13 July 2019, Arunachal Pradesh, Meghalaya, Sikkim and Nagaland have not notified the Rules.
 In the case of five north-eastern states, the RERA Act is facing certain constitutional challenges as the land in those states are community owned.
 West Bengal notified a similar law called the West Bengal Housing Industry Regulatory Act, 2017, which came into effect from 1 June 2018.
 However, as of July 2019, many states have not implemented the law and failed to notify a Permanent Regulator, Appellate Authority or a website.
 A chart showing the implementation status by different states as of July 2019 can be seen here.